madprops/blog/docs/meltdown/meltdown.md

 ## Markdown

 The markdown engine is built from scratch, I don't use a library for this.
 This allows me to optimize the rendering process as much as possible as I only parse what is needed, and in exactly the ways I want.
-It also allows me to define custom markdown, like `tablinks`, or `filelinks`, or `commandlinks`, or `promptlinks`, or `scriptlinks`, which perform actions when the user clicks them.
+It also allows me to define custom markdown, like `tablinks`, `filelinks`, `commandlinks`, `promptlinks`, or `scriptlinks`, which perform actions when the user clicks them.

 ---